Do you have a business book published or one in the making?

 These are all excellent qualities that will help you plan and develop your first course.

-OK so here are some general tips when creating your course.
+OK, so here are some general tips when creating your course.

 Turn the script into a slide plan.
-The slide plan is an overall plan of the key points that you want to cover in your course.
-Take your script and then pull out the key messages that you want to communicate with your student.
+The slide plan is an overall plan of the key points you want to cover in your course.
+Take your script and then pull out the key messages you want to communicate with your student.
 Write these down as slide headings.

 Turn the slide plan into a slide deck.
 Now create your slide deck following your slide plan.
-Create a slide template that you like, then customize the slides to match your slide plan.
+Create a slide template you like, then customize the slides to match your plan.
 Or better yet, outsource this process to a professional.

 Record the scripts as an audio file.
 Sit down and read your script as enthusiastically as possible with energy and variety in your voice.

 Clean up, edit and structure everything into a finalized course.
 Keep all your files well organized.
 Review everything through the eyes of the student so that you have a logical flow of content and resources.
-Tidy everything up and get ready to upload your course to your favourite platform.
+Tidy everything up, and get ready to upload your course to your favourite platform.

-If you'd like to explore the opportunities further for turning your book into your own online course then email [email protected] and ask your questions.
+If you'd like to explore the opportunities further for turning your book into your own online course, then email [email protected] and ask your questions.

 50% Complete